joyrider3774/Znax/README.md

 ```

-if you don't want to install the game but still play it you can copy the build `znax` binary to the `znaxfs` directory and you can launch the game from there
+if you don't want to install the game but still play it you can just launch the game from build directory after building it

 ```
-cp znax ./znaxfs
-cd znaxfs
 ./znax
 ```

 or on windows

 ```
-cp znax.exe znaxfs
-cd znaxfs
 znax.exe
 ```